Prithwis-2023/NASABot/README.md

 FInally when selecting the "Exoplant Archive", you obtain a

+## Conclusion
-Conclusion: In summary, our web application is designed to make NASA data and imagery easily accessible to the masses with a user friendly prompt
+In summary, our web application is designed to make NASA data and imagery easily accessible to the masses with a user friendly prompt